Anjan14/LRegressionLearningProcess/README.md

        each epoch on GUI. (like an animation.)
    v.
 Output the number of mean square error on the training data at the end of each
       epoch
    vi.
 Train our linear regression model for at least 500 epochs.

+## Results and Analysis